Yankee Doodle is a familiar song with a strong beat -- that's the kind of song most fun to play for beginning piano students.

 Show them the page with chord and slash symbols (or just write on their original sheet...
 I write all over my students' music, usually with colored pens).

-They will love playing in this rhythmic fashion with big arm movements, and it is an easy kind of duet for beginners to play together: all chords for one piano player -- no note-reading necessary -- and all melody for the other.
+They will love playing in this rhythmic fashion with big arm movements, and it is an easy kind of duet for beginners to play together: all chords for one piano player (no note-reading necessary) -- and all melody for the other.

 I have put no fingering into this piece.
 After a discussion about "skips" and "steps" (a talk you need to have again and again), they may not need any fingering at all.

 Here is another Yankee Doodle video - same singer as the one above, but with fun pictures (unfortunately there are tiny skips in the sound from time to time):

 Download free sheet music Yankee Doodle for beginners

 All the first-year material I give my beginner students.